codatio/codat-docs/docs/bank-feeds-api/xero-bank-feeds/xero-bank-feeds-push-bank-transactions.md

    The push operation status might remain in `Pending` for some time while Xero processes the bank transactions.
    :::

-3. Repeat the Create bank transactions request for the remainder of the user's source bank accounts.
+3. Repeat the `POST /push/bankAccounts/<ACCOUNT_ID>/bankTransactions` request for the remainder of the user's source bank accounts.

 In the SMB user's Xero package, new bank transactions for the target account will appear on the **Incoming Bank Transactions** UI.